oznu/docker-guacamole/README.md

 **This project is now archived and no longer supported.
-If you maintain a replacement and you like me to link to your repo please contact me.**
+If you maintain a replacement and you would like me to link to your repo please contact me.**

 # Docker Guacamole